edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 - fluency in English;
 - strong experience with importing, transforming, and maintaining datasets for other users.

 This last skill can seem difficult to showcase if you've recently graduated.
 But its presence here doesn't mean that you need to have worked for a large company before.
 We love to hear from people who maintain open-source datasets on important subjects.
-Highly-valued applications also include candidates who have worked with some of our key sources ([WDI](https://datatopics.worldbank.org/world-development-indicators/), [SDG](https://unstats.un.org/sdgs), [UNWPP](https://population.un.org/wpp/), [GBD](http://www.healthdata.org/gbd/data)…).
+Highly-valued applications also include candidates who have worked with some of our key sources ([WDI](https://datatopics.worldbank.org/world-development-indicators/), [SDG](https://unstats.un.org/sdgs), [UNWPP](https://population.un.org/wpp/), [GBD](http://www.healthdata.org/gbd/data), etc.).

 ### Secondary skills